dentiny/PyQt-applications/README.md

-# PyQt-applications
+## Python applications
-This repository is designed to offer several applications based on Qt framework.
+### This repository is designed to offer several applications based on Python.